Gary Bannerman: Bannerline Enterprises Ltd. - the business

 Bannerline was incorporated in 1974 by Gary and Patricia Bannerman as an umbrella company for all activities: radio contracts, freelance writing, investments, books, art and photography.
 The name for the company was suggested by CKNW's programming genius, the late Hal Davis, who used that title for a daily editorial Bannerman delivered during his first years at the station.
 Davis' idea was to connect the newspaper background with the surname.
 Over the years, the company has owned and managed real estate investments, a major share of a two-office travel agency, shares in the Canadian subsidiary of a British television production company and a vast range of smaller ventures.
 Bannerman has served on several Boards of Directors over the years, both publicly traded and private companies.
 Principal among these was the Board of the BC Ferry Corporation from 1989 until 1992.

-After leaving CKNW, Bannerman and B.C.
-Premier Bill Vander Zalm seriously discussed a full-time Principal Secretary position in the Premier's Office.
+After leaving CKNW, Bannerman and British Columbia Premier Bill Vander Zalm seriously discussed a full-time Principal Secretary position in the Premier's Office.
 Instead, he began accepting consulting assignments in 1989 from associates who operated large corporate enterprises.
 The business was fundamentally engaged with communications strategy and long term planning.
 Associates provided expert services for graphic design, publishing, the Internet, video production, advertising, media relations, market research, art and photography.
-Two internationally renowned artists were part of the team: John Batchelor of Wimborne, Dorset, England, likely the most renowned technical illustrator in the world; and, Kerry Waghorn of North Vancouver, BC, whose Faces in the News caricatures have been in world syndication since 1977.
+Two internationally renowned artists were part of the team: John Batchelor of Wimborne, Dorset, England, likely the most renowned technical illustrator in the world; and, Kerry Waghorn of North Vancouver, British Columbia, whose Faces in the News caricatures have been in world syndication since 1977.
 Now represented by Universal Press Syndicate, Kerry's work has appeared in more than 400 publications in about 60 countries.